LeaDer-E/ChatGPT-Account-Creator/README.md

 God was with you in your patience and waiting.
 Remember 🌹 I told you this is the last solution for you, but don't worry, it's a viable and effective solution with a success rate of 100%.

-The above statistics are based on the capabilities of my device and internet speed only.
+- The above statistics are based on the capabilities of my device and internet speed.
 I don't know if the situation will be worse or not for you, but I think it won't improve because that's the maximum speed the program can work with on the ChatGPT website.

 ## Tutorial